saasbook/AV102/week3/scrum.md

-for a single Sprint that would maybe produce our MVP or minimum viable product for us and you've got this sort of longer cycle which is the bigger Sprint cycle and then you've got a daily scrum cycle within there and we'll go through that in some more detail in the next slides.
-So ideally the sprints is between 1 and 4 weeks and depending upon your project constraints and this that and the other it's gonna be ... that's going to vary different times are going to make sense.
+for a single Sprint that would maybe produce our MVP or minimum viable product for us and you've got this sort of longer cycle which is the bigger Sprint cycle and then you've got a daily Scrum cycle within there and we'll go through that in some more detail in the next slides.
+So ideally the sprint is between 1 and 4 weeks and depending upon your project constraints and this that and the other it's gonna be ... that's going to vary different times are going to make sense.